plexoos/offline-hft/hft/README.md

     cvs checkout -r HEAD StRoot/StPxlRawHitMaker

+    # In addition, it may happen that other packages are not yet compiled in
+    # dev.
+In this case follow the instructions in section "Modules required
+    # before dev production released" below

     # According to Xin simulation jobs cannot use the pixel survey geometry
     # from the STAR database due to improper default setting of the simulation
     # timestamp...
 Hence, one need to use the local files from CVS: